caseycrogers/implicit_navigator/README.md

 When the system back button is called, `ValueNavigator` attempts to pop from the deepest navigator in the tree, working it's way up to the root navigator until it finds a navigator that can handle the pop.

-In addition to a value, `ValueNavigator`'s take an optional `depth` which represents where the user currently is in the app's navigation flow.
-When a non-null depth is specified along with a value, the navigator stack is rebuilt with all entries of greater depth removed.
+`ValueNavigator` takes an optional `depth` parameter which represents where the user currently is in the app's navigation flow.
+When a non-null depth is specified, the navigator stack is rebuilt with all entries of greater depth removed. eg a value of depth 2 will replace any existing stack entries of depth 2 or greater.
 When pop is called, the navigator state will return to the last seen value with a lower depth.
 This emulates "app style" navigation where popping takes the user "up" in the navigation flow.
 For browser style navigation (pop always undoes the last change), leave depth null.

 As a convenience, `ValueNavigator.fromNotifier` wraps a `ValueNotifier`.
 It updates the navigator stack when the